fesmc/FesmData/Batchelor2019/README.md

 1. Download the data to a directory.
 2. Modify map_batchelor.jl to use that source directory.
 Adjust resolution of output NetCDF file.
 3. Run the script.
 This will produce the NetCDF file:

         Batchelor2019_ice_masks.nc

+    which is on a standard lon-lat grid (e.g. 0.5deg).
+This can be used as an input dataset.
+4. Optionally run cdo remapping script to generate dataset on a particular domain+grid.

 ## Notes